khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 HTML and CSS **don't care** about whitespace

-But its _good practice_ to have indents for readability
+But its _good practice_ to use indentation for readability

 ---
 # Code it - <html>